SlimeVR/SlimeVR-Docs-Site/src/server/setting-reset-bindings.md

 ### Reset:

-A standard reset is used to completely restore your skeleton model to it's default pose.
+A standard reset is used to completely restore your skeleton model to its default pose.
 This is done by standing up straight, looking forward and performing the reset.
-This can only works as intended when standing up.
+This can only work as intended when standing up.

 ### Fast Reset